thisdata/thisdata-node/README.md

 ```

 ### Get a list of Events
-You can get a list of events enriched with their risk score and location data for us in custom audit logs.
+You can get a list of events enriched with their risk score and location data for use in custom audit logs.
 See the [docs for possible query filters and paging params](http://help.thisdata.com/docs/v1getevents).

 ```js
 thisdata.getEvents(options, callback);